wurstscript/WurstScript/manual.md

 	for int i = 0 to 10 step 2 // for-loop with step 2
 		...

-	for int i = 10 downto 0 // wurst can also count downwards
+	for int i = 10 downto 0 // wurst can also count down wards

 	while a > b // while-loop with input condition